 But that's going to change, he said.
 The new Windows system is going to remember twenty-four old passwords.
 If your system makes you change passwords 4x a year, it'll be 6 years before you can use your regular password again.

-I wonder if the Bureau of Labor Statistics will be able to pick up a measurable drop in productivity when that happens.
+I wonder if, when that happens, the Bureau of Labor Statistics will be able to pick up a measurable drop in productivity.